 If you are an established business or have a user base or even followers on social media, then you are in a prime position to operate a crypto business.
 As crypto becomes integrated into payments, stocks and even art and gaming with NFT's, it is a viable business model to offer crypto services through an exchange as value add.
 This could even just be a crypto wallet for storage, similar to a traditional bank and not provide a fully-fledged crypto exchange.

 To ensure a thriving crypto exchange, the team should keep the customer in focus.
 High-quality customer service can include comprehensive how-to guides, a frequently asked questions section, a live chat box to a real person, a ticket system or even a phone number/email address.
 An example of a live chatbot is the Intercom live chat software.

 Excellent customer service is the very least what your customers will expect if they make investments through your exchange, or else they always have the option to find other exchanges.
 As the market never sleeps, your support team should offer 24x7 support for your exchange users.
 Offering personalized support will ensure that you are encouraging them to stay loyal to your business.

-In a relatively short amount of time, the company has launched it's Initial Public Offering (IPO) with a valuation of 66 billion dollars with a reference price of $250 per share unit.
+In a relatively short amount of time, the company launched its Initial Public Offering (IPO) with a valuation of 66 billion dollars with a reference price of $250 per share unit.
 This valuation is larger than some of the biggest banks in the world such as JPMorgan which is currently valued at 25 billion.
 Aside from the monetary benefits, there are other reasons to create your crypto exchange as described below.